VsevolodMisyurin/.ab1_telebot_opener/README.md

 **Launching**

 ![image](https://github.com/VsevolodMisyurin/.ab1_telebot_opener/assets/111582251/b59c4172-c8e5-4fc7-b6ac-016f94c05770)
 For convenient execution, you can open the folder containing the bot's components.
-Right-click in the address bar to highlight the address, type "cmd," and the command prompt will open.
+Right-click in the address bar to highlight the address, type "cmd," press "Enter" and the command prompt will open.
 After opening the command prompt, enter the following command: python ab1_viewer_bot.py
 Then open the Telegram bot in Telegram and proceed with the analysis!